TheCodingCanal/LetsModYouSomeMinecraft/README.md

 - I would highly suggest a clipboard manager like the built in one to windows or Ditto
 ## Download Forge 1.19
 Different options to get the forge files:
-- Git clone from this repo using branch 2-BuildWithGradle
+- Git clone from this repo using [branch 1-BuildWithGradle](https://github.com/TheCodingCanal/KryptoniteMod/tree/1-BuildWithGradle)
 - Download Forge zip from my [google drive](https://drive.google.com/drive/folders/10EA8TrcMEiE2hjJkNC0sB3BwYUyGtYVj?usp=sharing)
 - You can download other versions from [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) directly but it’s very spammy